MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-diagnose.md

 # Metadata Sample
 # required metadata

-title: MyAnalytics Individual Adoption --Diagnose problems
+title: MyAnalytics Individual Adoption --Diagnose
-description: MyAnalytics Individual Adoption by Kate Nowak --Diagnose problems section
+description: MyAnalytics Individual Adoption by Kate Nowak --Diagnose issues
 author: paul9955
-ms.author: v-pascha
+ms.author: v-midehm
-ms.date: 02/21/2019
+ms.date: 04/02/2019
 ms.topic: conceptual
 localization_priority: normal
 ms.prod: mya
 ---

-# Diagnose your problem
+# Diagnose an issue to improve

-If you are feeling the pain of collaboration overload, but haven’t identified the problem and its cause, start with a diagnosis exercise:
+If you are feeling the pain of collaboration overload, but haven’t identified the issue and its cause, start with a diagnosis exercise:

 Use a list of questions (qualitative diagnosis) and data from your MyAnalytics dashboard (quantitative diagnosis) to better understand your priorities for managing your collaboration load across five categories: Meetings, Email, Focus Hours, After Hours, and Network.